PhD Program

 The committee is chosen by the Ph.D. student and, following acceptance by proposed committee members, subsequently approved by the MOVES Ph.D. program committee and the NPS Academic Council.
 Any necessary subsequent changes to the dissertation committee require the same chain of approval.

-The purpose of the written qualifying examination is to check the student’s analytical skills and ability to solve problems in the research area.
+The purpose of the written qualifying examination is to check the student's analytical skills and ability to solve problems in the research area.
 These abilities are critical for success in the Ph.D. dissertation.
+The specific exams areas should be chosen based on the expected area of research for the dissertation work.
+The student gets at most two chances to pass (see Naval Postgraduate School - 5.4.8 Written Qualifying Examination).

 • Discrete Event Modeling and Optimization: Methods for simulating phenomena best conceptualized as sequences of distinct transitions between states described by discrete variables.
 Such simulations can be run on single, parallel, or distributed computer systems; can be run either in real time or asynchronously with real time; and can be deterministic or stochastic.
 Also includes the study of inferences from experiments on such simulations.